thePlebDev/Farmers-Canada-clone/README.md

       1) The client opens a TCP connection(ensures proper data transmission) to the server on port 80,by default; other ports may be specified in the URL.

-      2) The client sends a message to the server requestiong the resource at a specified path.
+      2) The client sends a message to the server requesting the resource at a specified path.
 The request includes a header, and depending on the request, data for the request.

       3) The server send a response to the client.
 The response contains the appropriate data for the request.